will-pang/blog/content/index.md

   order: desc
 ---

-*Bridging the gap between ML/AI research and real-life deployment in healthcare.*
+A blog on bridging the gap between ML/AI research and real-life deployment in healthcare.
+And other fun stuff.

 - `ramblings`
 - `osler-mcp`